 Of all the islands, do you have a favourite?
 And why?

 I adore Mykines.
 I just love all the birds there and the sheer cliff faces.
 The walk out to the lighthouse on Mykineshólmur is quite magical and I never fail to be enchanted by the views of the sea from the cliffs.
-The village of Mykines is the Faroes at its most picturesque – tiny, wooden cottages with turf roofs, huddled either side of a mountain stream that cascades down the hillsides behind.
+The village of Mykines is the Faroes at their most picturesque – tiny, wooden cottages with turf roofs, huddled either side of a mountain stream that cascades down the hillsides behind.
 The tumbledown churchyard with its giant angelica plants, too, is straight out of a film set.

 How would you spend a perfect 24 hours in the Faroes?